- Home

 How equity release and retirement interest-only mortgages work

-With retirement interest-only mortgages, you make interest-only repayments indefinitely, so there isn’t a particular date when the loan must be repaid.
+With a retirement interest-only mortgage, you make interest-only repayments indefinitely, so again there isn’t a particular date when the loan must be repaid.
 The mortgage capital is generally only repaid when you pass away or move out and sell your home.
 This type of mortgage is aimed at borrowers in their 50s and beyond, who might find it difficult to qualify for a standard mortgage because their income has reduced in retirement.
 Read more in our article How retirement interest-only mortgages work.

 You can find out more about other mortgage options which might be available to you in our article Mortgages if you’re over 50: what you need to know.